-The following precautions should be taken while handling H:
+The following precautions should be taken while handling 32P:

-• Designate area for handling H (and RAM) and clearly label all containers and equipment.

-Equipment used with RAM used in this procedure:

-- o Pipettes

-- o Aspirator

-- o Centrifuge/microcentrifuge

-- o Incubator

-- o Freezer

-- Scintillation Counter

-- o Plate reader

-- Use filtering pipette tips to prevent contamination of pipette.

-- Line all RAM countertops with absorbent sheets.

-- Pulse centrifuge the tubes to contain the liquid mix at the bottom of the tube.

-- Survey all areas and equipment where RAM is used with a swipe test before and after the procedure.

-- Minimize exposure by keeping a hot hand (holding tubes with radioactive material) and cold hand (pipetting, etc.) as much as possible.
+- Designate area for handling 32P and clearly label all containers and equipment.
+Equipment used with RAM used in this procedure: - o Pipettes - Aspirator - o Centrifuge/microcentrifuge - Vortex - o Scintillation Counter - Any samples, stock, or equipment containing 32P should be used behind Plexiglas shielding. - Use filtering pipette tips to prevent contamination of pipette. - Line all RAM countertops with absorbent sheets. - Pulse centrifuge the tubes to contain the liquid mix at the bottom of the tube. - Survey all areas and equipment where RAM is used with a Geiger counter before and after the procedure. - Keep Geiger counter on when working with 32P directly. - Survey hands, body, and face with Geiger counter after conducting the procedure. - Minimize exposure by keeping a hot hand (holding tubes with radioactive material) and cold hand (pipetting, etc.) as much as possible.

-- Comply with all biosafety rules and regulations on the proper handling of cell cultures/microorganisms.
-Research may require certification as an upper level biosafety lab.
+Comply with all biosafety rules and regulations on the proper handling of cell cultures.
+Consult the MSDS for reagents used in the procedure and follow safety instructions accordingly.